MiyukiHoshi21/computing-work/teachers-day/story.md

+Story imcomplete!
+I haven't finished the story yet due to time constaints but I have it fully planned out in my head so try not to give any ideas because I will not merge it as I already planned it out.
+Thanks.
+Enjoy the story. :)

 It was the 13th of February in the year 2021.
 Just a random date in the 2021 calendar, right?
 Wrong.
 It just so happens that this very day falls on a Friday.
 Friday the 13th.

 You're probably thinking that Friday the 13th does not exist, right?
 Well, let me tell you a story of what happened in the year 2020.
 Then let's see if your opinion of Friday the 13th is still the same.